techidaily/site-iphone-unlock/source/_posts/what-does-jailbreaking-iphone-7-i-do-get-answers-here-drfone-by-drfone-ios.md

 ![turn on restrictions for the app](https://images.wondershare.com/drfone/article/2017/09/15060135059851.jpg)

-**Step 4.** If you want, then you can also switch this feature off for any app using the same method.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5EKBEujWCw4?si=PwVvvervi8OrYaEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/S0b9szh8vEk?si=NlGzpJ6MN_SJNk5A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+**Step 4.** If you want, then you can also switch this feature off for any app using the same method.

 ### Bonus Tip: How to Unlock iPhone withoutScreen Locks (PIN/pattern/fingerprints/face)